Business Terms and Conditions

 1.1.
-The following General Business Terms and Conditions (hereinafter referred to as the “GTC”) of BigMedia, spol. s r.o., with its registered office at Na strži 2097/63, Krč, Prague 4, Postcode: 140 00, Company ID No.: 264 79 451, registered in the Commercial Register maintained by the Municipal Court in Prague, Section C, File 84907 (hereinafter referred to as the “Seller”) regulate the mutual rights and obligations of the Parties arising in connection with or on the basis of a purchase contract (hereinafter referred to as the “Purchase Contract”) entered into through the Seller’s e-shop located on the www.imucha.com/eshop website (hereinafter referred to as the “E-shop”) between the Seller and (i) an individual who does not act in a commercial or other business interest when entering into a Purchase Contract (hereinafter referred to as the “Buyer (Consumer)”) or (ii) an individual or legal entity who acts in a commercial or other business interest when entering into a Purchase Contract (hereinafter referred to as the “Buyer (Business)”).
-These GTC regulate certain rights and obligations differently for a Buyer (Consumer) and for a Buyer (Business).
-If any rights and obligations are regulated in the same way for both a Buyer (Consumer) and a Buyer (Business), these entities shall hereinafter be collectively referred to as the “Buyer”.
+These General Business Terms and Conditions (the “GTC”) of BigMedia, spol. s r.o., with tis registered office at Na strži 2097/63, Krč, Prague 4, postcode: 140 00, ID NO: 264 79 451, entered in the Commercial Register maintained by the Municipal Court in Prague, Section C, File 84907 (the “Seller”), set out the mutual rights and obligations of the parties arising in connection with or under an agreement for the purchase of goods or digital content (the “Purchase Agreement”), entered into through the Seller’s online store located at the website https://imucha.com/eshop/en/ (the “Online Shop”) between the Seller and (i) a natural person not entering into the Purchase Agreement as part of their trade or other business activity (the “Buyer-Consumer”); or (ii) a natural or legal person entering into the Purchase Agreement as part of their trade or other business activity (the “Buyer-Entrepreneur”).
+These GTC set out some rights and obligations differently for Buyers-Consumers and Buyers-Entrepreneurs.
+If the rights and obligations are set out identically for the Buyers-Consumers and the Buyers-Entrepreneurs, these persons are hereinafter referred to as the “Buyers”.

 1.3.
-Rights and obligations between a Buyer (Business) and the Seller, including the matter of claims for a defective performance, shall be governed by these GTC and, to any extent not regulated by these GTC, in particular by Act No. 89/2012 Coll., the Civil Code, as amended.
+The rights and obligations between the Buyer-Entrepreneur and the Seller, including rights from defective performance, are governed by these GTC and to the extent not covered by these GTC, in particular by Act No. 89/2012 Sb., the Civil Code, as amended.

+1.4.
+The Purchase Agreement between the Buyer-Consumer and the Seller is a consumer contract within the meaning of Section 1810 of the Civil Code.

 1.5.
-Purchase Contracts between the Buyer (Consumer) and the Seller are consumer contracts in the sense of Section 1810 of the Civil Code.

-1.6.
-Purchase Contracts between a Buyer (Business) and the Seller are concluded when the Seller confirms a binding Order from the Buyer (Business).
-From that moment, mutual rights and obligations are established between the Buyer (Business) and the Seller.
+The Purchase Agreement between the Buyer and the Seller is entered into upon confirmation of the Buyer’s binding Order by the Seller.
+As of this moment, mutual rights and obligations arise between the Buyer and the Seller.

 1.7.
-The GTC further regulate the rights and obligations of the Parties when using the Seller’s E-shop and other related legal relationships.
+These GTC further set out the rights and obligations of the parties in the use of the above-mentioned Online Shop of the Seller and other related legal relationships.

 1.8.
-Purchase Contracts may include provisions that derogate from the GTC.
-Any derogating provisions in a Purchase Contract shall prevail over the provisions of the GTC.
+Any provisions deviating from the GTC may be agreed in the Purchase Agreement.
+Any deviating provisions in the Purchase Agreement prevail over the provisions of the GTC.

 1.9.
-The provisions of these GTC form an inseparable part of a Purchase Contract.
+The provisions of the GTC form an integral part of the Purchase Agreement.